changchuming/changchuming.github.io/_posts/2016-5-7-A-Revelation-of-Sorts.md

 It is a story we are all familiar with.
 Since kindergarten, kids are forced to sit through classes, remedial lessons, supplementary lessons, musical lessons, and everything else you can think of.
 As a result, Singaporean kids become the most irritating little know-it-all jerks I have ever seen, and that is coming from someone who likes kids.

-No, but really, PSLE, ‘O’ levels, and ‘A’ levels are probably some of the most important times in your lives, and doing well for them is your only sure way to success.
+No, but really.
+PSLE, ‘O’ levels, and ‘A’ levels are probably some of the most important times in your lives, and doing well for them is your only sure way to success.
 Stray from this path and you’ll be trampled mercilessly underfoot the thousands of other students clamoring for a spot in university.
 Even when adults meet, it is customary to discuss your jobs and future, or god forbid, your children’s jobs and future.
 This can also manifest in more sinister ways.
 If you drop out of school, for example, you can be sure that most of your friends are silently judging you as a failure.

 ![Le Louvre]({{ site.BASE_PATH }}/assets/images/IMG_20160422_193436.jpg)
 **Judging my friend who is judging all those pretentious people trying to take a photo of Mona Lisa.**